 - A VPN will give more comprehensive protection than Tor, meaning it will protect you from going from one site to another.

 - Tor is free and can hide you extremely well.
 You can install it on your computer’s desktop, or use it for Android devices.
 It is not available for iPhones.

-Tor is not usable with Cloud Flare security software.
-Why is this a big deal?
-Because Cloud Flare is used on the majority of websites out there for security.
-So, you will have to constantly get past CAPTCHAs.
+- Tor is not usable with Cloud Flare security software.
+Because Cloud Flare is used on the majority of websites out there for security, you will have to deal with CAPTCHA security checks frequently.